dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 Just one more endpoint to go, then we can look at API flows.

 Scroll down to the Salesforce connector.
-There may be multiple types of salesforce connector shown , pick the first one just called `Salesforce`.
+There may be multiple types of salesforce connector shown, pick the first one just called `Salesforce`.

 (You may see there are already accounts created – we’ll be creating a new one to connect to your Salesforce account anyway – don’t use the existing accounts – you won’t be able to see where your integrations go..)